 A beginners’ beekeeping course will give you the knowledge, practical skills and confidence that is required.

-Our association runs a course for beginners in February and March each year in Portmarnock Community College.
-The course will cover the syllabus of the preliminary examination of the Federation of Irish Beekeepers’ Associations (FIBKA) and uses classroom instruction and also practical demonstrations in the association’s apiary.
+Our association runs a course for beginners in February and March each year.
+The course covers the syllabus of the preliminary examination of the Federation of Irish Beekeepers’ Associations (FIBKA) and uses classroom instruction and also practical demonstrations.

 Our courses have become very popular in recent years, so your place will be reserved on payment of the course fee.
 For further information, please contact email@example.com